 Review assessments are useful for individuals who have previously been diagnosed as Autistic, but are now wanting an updated assessment and additional information.
 They can provide important information that will be helpful in making decisions about work, further education or vocational studies.

 A cognitive assessment helps to determine an individual’s learning capability.
 It identifies cognitive strengths and weaknesses and can assist with the development of individualised support and learning plans.
+Learn more on our assessment types web page.

 At the end of the feedback session, or upon receiving the written report, you may have further questions for the psychologist.
-If this is the case, you should always contact the clinician again, and have your queries addressed.
+If this is the case, you should always contact them again, and have your queries addressed.
 Sometimes it can be hard to take in all of the information provided at once, so don't hesitate to contact the clinician if you need to.

 For some people, receiving a diagnosis is beneficial in terms of understanding more about themselves and a part of their identity.